Tapp Tarock: Bidding

-In a Dreier, Unterer and Oberer, the declarer exposes both halves of the talon and may pick up either half.
-He then discards three cards which count to his tricks at the end.
-His discards may not include Kings or Trulls.
-He may only discard Tarocks if he has no option and must show them to the two defenders.
-The unused half of the talon is set aside face down again, counting towards the defenders score at the end of the deal.
+In a Dreier, Unterer and Oberer, the declarer exposes both talon halves and may pick up either half before discarding three cards; these count to the declarer at the end.
+The discards may not include kings or Trull cards.
+Tarocks may only be discarded if the declarer has no option; in which case they must be shown to the defenders.
+The unused half of the talon is set aside, face down, and counts towards the defenders score at the end.